Family Law Legal Assistance

 The Texas Access to Justice Commission (TAJC) defines Assisted Pro Se as “helping self-represented litigants help themselves with limited assistance from lawyers.”
 America Family Law Center is recognized as the most prominent and premier provider of Assisted Pro Se services for family law matters.

-Below is an illustration of how America Family Law Center’s Assisted Pro Se service is positioned in the legal services industry.
+Below is the Legal Services Matrix, illustrating how America Family Law Center’s Assisted Pro Se service is positioned in the legal services industry.

-* TAJF’s income eligibility guidelines for the use of grant funds
+* TAJF’s 2023 financial income eligibility guidelines for the use of grant funds

 ** 2023 study conducted by the Texas Access to Justice Commission